ajitsingh98/Data-Science-Interview-Questions-Answers/inferential_statistics.md

 ---

 ### Q: There are rumors that students in a certain liberal arts college are more inclined to use drugs than U.S. college students in general.
-Suppose that in a simple random sample of $400$students from the college, 76 admitted to marijuana use.
+Suppose that in a simple random sample of $400 $ students from the college, 76 admitted to marijuana use.
 Do the data provide enough evidence to conclude that the proportion of marijuana users among the students in the college (p) is higher than the national proportion, which is$ 0.157$?

 <details>
 <summary><b>💡 Show Answer</b></summary>